fakoua/Deno-PowerAI/README.md

   user requests.
 - TypeScript Backbone: Built with TypeScript for robustness, scalability, and maintainability.
-- Node.js Compatibility: Compatible with Node.js, ensuring cross-platform
+- Deno Compatibility: Compatible with Deno, ensuring cross-platform usability.
-  usability.

 Get ready to revolutionize your command line experience with PowerAI.
 Say